Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Comparison samples

-$\bullet$ { We consider the 61 star-forming galaxies at $0.15 < z < 0.35$ from the {\it Herschel} Astrophysical Terahertz Large Area Survey (H-ATLAS) with ALMA CO(1$\rightarrow$0) detections reported by \citet{Villanueva2017}.
-They have total infrared luminosities and stellar masses in the range $\log(L_{\rm IR}/L_\odot)\simeq10.1-11.9$ and $\log(M/M_\star)\simeq9.7-11.3$, respectively, which were estimated using SED fits with MAGPHYS, similarly to what has been done for our work.
-Note that we did not consider six sources with only upper limits in CO(1$\rightarrow$0) that are part of the full sample of 67 galaxies reported in \citet{Villanueva2017}.}
+{ We consider the 61 star-forming galaxies at $0.15 < z < 0.35$ from the {\it Herschel} Astrophysical Terahertz Large Area Survey (H-ATLAS) with ALMA CO(1$\rightarrow$0) detections reported by \citet{Villanueva2017}.
+They have total IR luminosities and stellar masses in the range $\log(L_{\rm IR}/L_\odot)\simeq10.1-11.9$ and $\log(M/M_\star)\simeq9.7-11.3$, respectively, which were estimated using SED fits with MAGPHYS, similar to what has been done for our work.
+We did not consider 6 sources with only upper limits in CO(1$\rightarrow$0) that are part of the full sample of 67 galaxies reported in \citet{Villanueva2017}.}

 For the studies quoted above, the galaxy IR luminosities were converted into SFRs using the \citet{Kennicutt1998} relation, rescaled for a \citet{Chabrier2003} IMF, on which MAGPHYS SED fits of this work relies.
-Namely, following the prescription by \citet{daCunha2010} we have adopted the relation:
+Namely, following the prescription by \citet{daCunha2010} we adopted the relation

 We further include the following samples.\\

 $\bullet$ The five LIRGs detected in CO(1$\rightarrow$0) by \citet{Geach2011} in the outskirts ($r/r_{200} \sim$ 1 - 3) of the rich cluster Cl~0024+16 ($z=0.395$). {The authors report 7.7$\mu$m-based SFRs in the range $\sim(30-60)~M_\odot/{\rm yr}$ and stellar masses $M_\star\sim10^{11}~M_\odot$.}\\